Through better understanding, we can reverse them

 - The erosion of community is due to many factors

 - Understanding these factors enables us to begin combating them

 - The 10 reasons American social capital is declining

 - What it will take for a revival in social cooperation

-If you have not yet read Part I: The Dead Weight of Sluggish Global Growth available free to all readers, please click here to read it first.
+If you have not yet read The Erosion of Community, available free to all readers, please click here to read it first.

 In Part 1, we surveyed a number of explanations for the erosion of community, starting with the landmark 1950 book, The Lonely Crowd, and found that no one theory adequately accounted for the decline of social capital in America.

 Here are ten other factors that could be factors in this long-term erosion: